tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 As before, the GHC profiler won't account any time to function `g`, but the explanation is more nuanced.

-Haskell programs can call to functions written in other languages using the so called foreign functions.
+Haskell programs can call functions written in other languages using the so called foreign functions.
 Foreign functions come in two flavors: safe and unsafe.
 The meaning of the flavors doesn't affect the discussion here, but it is necessary to note